Mastering Training to Become A Successful Master Paddler

 For many of us Ocean Paddling is a way of life and something we have done all our lives, handed down to us through family and continued today through Respect of family and the Ocean.
 But to honour our respect to family and our daily ritual of going down to the Ocean and JUST PADDLING it needs to be well managed with a well thought out Training Plan, specific to our needs, as we age.

-If you have followed the sports of ocean paddling- OC1/Outriggers, Traditional Prone, and in more recent years the increased interest in Ocean Surf ski and SUP, you would have noticed the average age at any Endurance race is approximately 40-45 years of age and the age groups in the 50’s and 60’s have some of the original Legends of the sport and all are still very competitive with paddlers half their age.
+If you have followed the sports of ocean paddling- OC1/Outriggers, Traditional Prone, and in more recent years the increased interest in Ocean Surf ski and SUP, you would have noticed the average age at any Endurance race is approximately 40-45 years of age and the age groups in the 50’s and 60’s have some of the original Legends of the sport and all are still very competitive with trainers half their age.

 Well some of the physical changes we can expect with age include: